 Parts of Buford are located within Gwinnett and Hall County.
 If you have been charged with DUI in Buford, you need to speak with an experienced Georgia DUI lawyer about your case.
 You may be able to save your driver's license and you may have many defenses to your DUI case.

-10-Day Letter Our office will send a free 10-day letter for you if you have been arrested for DUI.
-You only have 10 business days from the date of your arrest to send in a letter requesting a hearing on the administrative suspension of your license based on your refusal to take the state administered test of your blood, breath or urine.
+Our office will send a free 30-day letter for you if you have been arrested for DUI.
+You only have 30 days from the date of your arrest to send in a letter requesting a hearing on the administrative suspension of your license based on your refusal to take the state administered test of your blood, breath or urine.
 You may also be eligible for an Ignition Interlock Device Limited Permit.
 You may be subject to an administrative suspension based on any result of a breath test, blood test or urine test, or for refusing any of these tests.
 A key point to remember is that your hearing on the administrative suspension of your license is a very important part of your criminal case.
 It gives your attorney a chance to meet with your arresting officer to learn of of the facts and circumstances of your case.
-Your 10 day hearing also is an opportunity to enter into an agreement called a "Joint Motion To Withdraw."
+Your administrative license suspension hearing also may be an opportunity to enter into an agreement called a "Joint Motion To Withdraw."
 If you and your attorney agree that you will enter a plea of guilty to a DUI charge, entering into this agreement can save your driver's license if the arresting officer is willing to withdraw the administrative license suspension based on your agreement to plead guilty in the criminal case.
 If you and your attorney determine that you do not want to enter a guilty plea to DUI, then you will have the opportunity to conduct your administrative license suspension.
 This is an important point in your case because your attorney will be able to cross examine the officer under oath about all of the facts on the date of your DUI arrest.
 Further, you attorney will be able to get a transcript of this hearing.
 This transcript is important because it can be used to cross-examine the officer at trial.
 If the arresting officer in your case gives inconsistent testimony at trial, then your attorney will be able to use the transcript from this hearing to show the jury that the officer has changed his version of the facts at trial.
 These license suspension hearings are held at the Gwinnett County Courthouse and are conducted by the Georgia Office of State Administrative Hearings Court.